bancorprotocol/fastlane-bot/resources/open-issues.md

 ## Prioritized

-1. Missing decimals issue [DB1] - DONE
-1. Granular logging of update process to see where it hangs [DB2]
+1. Granular logging of update process to see where it hangs [DB2] -- CHECK
 1. Carbon-only updater [DB6]
 1. Update scripts (ix and win), producing at least heartbeat output [DB3]
 1. Event updater for mainnet [DB4]
+1. Non-volatile CIDs [DB7]

 ## Laundry List